Frequenly Asked Questions

 How do they hold up in the wind & what about Snow-load?

 Our gorgeous, conservatory style greenhouses are designed, built and tested in Sisters, OR to withstand the harshest environmental conditions: feet of accumulated snow, 80 mile per hour wind gusts, monsoon rains, large-hail storms and 75 degree intraday temperature variations.
 Framed-in glazing panels and full 2x4 frame construction make our structures rock solid.

 Greenhouses by NW Green Panels are temporary agricultural structures and typically do not require a permit under a certain square footage, in most areas 120' - 200' sqft.
 Please check with your local building code agency.

-Incense Cedar is one of the most durable wood species found in America.
+Cedar is one of the most durable wood species found in America.
 Once widely used for nursery flats, fencing, framing, gates, greenhouses and other purposes where high humidity and moisture are always present, it has since been replaced by cheap, less durable materials by many manufacturers.
-Naturally desiccating moisture, Incense Cedar eliminates algal and fungal buildup at seams where frame and glaze material meet.
+Naturally desiccating moisture, Cedar eliminates algal and fungal buildup at seams where frame and glaze material meet.
 Strength, termite and decay resistance, gorgeous knot structure and incredible dimensional stability make this locally sourced, kiln dried lumber ideal for greenhouse construction.

 Do Your Greenhouses Have Good Ventilation?